evagabriela/post_it-Part2/README.md

 =============

 ##What is this app about?
+An improved version of my Postit Part 1 Javascript app.
-A Javascript app for users who want to have a dynamic post_it in their computer
+It was built for users who want to have a dynamic post_it in their computer

 ##Why did I code this app?
 *I created this app to learn and practice Javascript while building a product that I can use in my daily activities ( I am a to-do list girl).